PepsiCo Dividend: A Sweet-Tasting Investment

 There’s financial power in that kind of reliability.
-But does that steady dividend make PepsiCo stock a buy?
+But does that steady payout make PepsiCo stock a buy?

 Why the PepsiCo Dividend Could Be a Great Buy

 If you’re looking to add a reliable dividend-income producer to your portfolio, you may want to consider adding some Pepsi-Cola… And some Mountain Dew, Lay’s potato chips and Quaker oatmeal while you’re at it.

 Here’s Why PepsiCo Stock Might be a Great Buy:

 PepsiCo knows that, as the old saying goes, you have to spend money to make money.
 And it is doing so on productivity improvements, cost-saving measures, as well as marketing efforts, all three areas with great potential to increase the bottom line.
 A company with a storied past that invests wisely in its future is generally a good bet.

 I’m no cola drinker, but that doesn’t mean PepsiCo doesn’t have a product for me and for lots of other non-soda drinkers.
 And with changing consumer tastes away from sugary drinks toward more health-focused beverages, PepsiCo’s product diversification is more important than ever.
 Also, with Coke taking a big bet on coffee last year, expect Pepsi to keep looking for modes of product diversification.
 For instance, PepsiCo’s recent acquisition of SodaStream and its forays into flavored sparkling-water drinks.

 With current domestic events like the trade war with China and an inverted yield curve, a brand with a strong global presence is not a bad bet.
 And as more people around the world continue to grow into the middle class and increase their purchasing power, PepsiCo should have a steady stream of future buyers.